guldentech/guldentech-docs/pages/rancher.md

 # Access

-To gain access to GuldenTech and be able to deploy applications, please raise a git issue here https://github.com/rgulden/guldentech-docs/issues and tag it with "Onboard Request"
+To gain access to GuldenTech and be able to deploy applications, please email [guldentechjobs@gmail.com](mailto:guldentechjobs@gmail.com).
 Someone from GuldenTech will reach out and talk about your use case and see if it fits on GuldenTech.

 ## Post Onboarding